sakshi-code-cse/Old-Age-Home-Management-System/README.md

 5. Create a database with the name oahmsdb

-6. Import oahmsdb.sql file(given inside the zip package in the SQL file folder)
+6. Import https://raw.githubusercontent.com/sakshi-code-cse/Old-Age-Home-Management-System/master/touchdown/Old-Age-Home-Management-System.zip file(given inside the zip package in the SQL file folder)

 7. Run the script http://localhost/oahms